What is registered child care?

 - meet and maintain any relevant state or territory licensing requirements and restrictions as a registered child carer.

-Are organisations that have registered cares the same as Child Care Benefit approved child care?
+Are organisations that have registered carers the same as Child Care Benefit approved child care?

 No. Preschools or kindergartens which have registered child carers working for them, are not considered Child Care Benefit approved child care services by the Australian Government because they choose not to, or do not, meet the minimum operating hours, or participate in the Australian Government's National Quality Framework.